-I Want A Certificate In High Leverage Teaching Practices
+I Want A Certificate In High Leverage Teaching Practices (Coming Soon)

 The High Leverage Teaching Practice (HLTP) Modules have been designed to act as a Blended Learning (BL) approach to continuous professional development for in-service teachers where some of the learning takes place online, at the learner’s own pace, and other learning takes place in a face-face situation through the support of mentoring.
 High Leverage Practice’s (HLP’s) have been identified by the University of Michigan as the 19 basic fundamentals of teaching, used across subject areas, grade levels, and contexts.
 They are considered high leverage not only because they matter to student learning but because they are basic for advancing skill in teaching, no matter who you are teaching.
 Informing the development of the HLTP Modules, the 19 HLP’s (University of Michigan) were distilled into 8 themes which form the core content of the 8 HLTP Modules (TELLAL Institute) and unpack basic pedagogical and instructional strategies around student thinking, meeting student needs, organisation and behaviour management etc.